Pante/elementary/README.md

-Elementary is  mono-repository for annotation processing libraries and tools.
+**Elementary is mono-repository that includes a JUnit extension library for testing annotation processors inside an _actual_ javac instance.**

 **Please view the [stable branch](https://github.com/Pante/elementary/tree/stable) for a production version.
 Requires Java 11+.**